department-of-veterans-affairs/vets-api-clients/test_accounts/legacy_appeals_test_accounts.md

 These accounts can be used to test various data and response scenarios for the `GET /legacy-appeals` endpoint.

 An `icn` parameter is required when making a request.
-It should match the value in the ICN column.
+It should match the value in the ICN column below.

 | Sandbox Response             | ICN               | First Name | Last Name |
 |:-----------------------------| :---------------- | :--------- | :-------- |